 Caution: At this point, you can’t “unknow” mindful eating because you’ve personally experienced the benefits.
 However, you can choose to not do it.
 Mindful eating is not a linear process so you must continue to cultivate curiosity and nonjudgment.

-You manage your eating effortlessly using mindful eating principles (awareness, curiosity, nonjudgment, acceptance, and so on).
-You are mindful in other aspects of your life, including your work and your relationships.
+When mindful eating becomes natural, you manage your eating effortlessly using mindful eating principles: presence, awareness, curiosity, nonjudgment, and acceptance.
+You are more mindful in other aspects of your life, including your work and your relationships.
 Your energy is available to invest fully in your life.

-Caution: If you have always eaten instinctively and never been “incompetent,” it may be challenging for you to “get” why others struggle.
+Caution: It is difficult to teach these skills until you become aware of what they are.
+If you have always eaten mindfully or instinctively and have never been “incompetent,” it may be challenging for you to “get” why others struggle.
 If you feel drawn to help others with lifestyle change, you must become consciously competent by learning the specific strategies that seem so effortless and obvious to you.

-No matter which stage you are in, we’d love to help you get to the next level!
+No matter how long it takes to learn to eat mindfully or which stage of the process you are in, we’d love to help you get to your next level!